ThePedroo/C-Music-Discord-Bot/README.md

 ## Pre-compiled

-* 1 - Go to Github releases and download the `Concord-x86_64` file, after it run it.
+* 1 - Go to Github releases and download the pre-compiled file that matches your CPU architecute, after it runs it.

 Done!
 Yeah, it's that simple to use it. ^^